BerkeleyHCI/edg-ide/ide-getting-started.md

 ### Inspection
 However, overvoltage errors remain.
-If you mouse over the power connection, you should see the problem
+If you mouse over the power connection, you should see the problem:
 ![Connected blocks](docs/ide_visualizer_overvolt.png)

 The microcontroller is seeing a 5.0v ±10% voltage on a 3.3v device (technically 2.4-3.6v, rendered as 3.0v ±20%).